The Governing Body at St Andrew's CE Primary

 Kendra has been working at St Andrew’s since April 2017.
 Prior to this, she taught at Great Milton CofE Primary School where she led literacy across the school.
 Kendra is a subject lead for literacy at St Andrew’s and an anti-bullying ambassador.
 She also oversees the St Andrew’s Teaching Alliance (SATA), organising the programme for our trainee teachers.
 She is currently a member of the teaching and learning committee.

 Chair of Governors

-Seb is a Parent Governor and was elected by the parents of the school to that position in 2015.
-As Parent Governor, his primary role is to represent the views and interests of the parents at the school.
-Seb is also a member of the Resources Committee.
-Seb is the Governor with responsibility for Personal, Social, Citizenship and Health Education and for Health and Safety at the school, working with Mrs Mashru, the headteacher and Mrs Morgan.
-Seb’s son joined the school in 2015.
+Seb has been chair of governors since 2018, having elected to the team as a Parent Governor in 2015.
+He became a Local Authority Governor in 2019, ensuring the views and interests of Oxfordshire County Council are represented at the school.
+Seb is also a member of the Resources Committee, and is the Governor with responsibility for Personal, Social, Citizenship and Health Education and for Health and Safety at the school, working with Mrs Mashru, the headteacher and Mrs Morgan.
+Seb’s son attended the school between 2015 and 2022.
 In his professional life Seb is a change and communications professional, and he is also a life saver at the community swimming pool.

 Vice Chair of Governors

 Anna is a parent governor who joined the governing body in 2016.
-Anna is a member of the Resources committee, and is the link governor for maths (liaising with Mr Nixon) and science (liaising with Mrs Grey) - two subjects very close to her heart having studied both.
+Anna is the Chair of the Resources committee, and is the link governor for Maths (liaising with Mr Nixon) and science (liaising with Miss Stott) - two subjects very close to her heart having studied both.
 Anna works for a pharmaceutical company in international strategic marketing for a range of cosmetic brands, which means she frequently travels overseas, experiencing different cultures and working styles.
 She also has three young children, Sadie who joined St Andrew's in 2015, and twins Tabby and Jasper who joined in 2017.
 Other interests include good food, travel and photography.